digime/digime-sdk-nodejs/guides/storage-create.md

     userAccessToken?: UserAccessToken;
 ```

-Please note that above method will do auto refresh of userAccessToken so it is needed to add logic to save new userAccessToken.
+Please note that the above method will automatically refresh the userAccessToken, so it is necessary to add logic to save the new userAccessToken.